The thermodynamics of isolated horizons in loop quantum gravity: The statistic mechanics of quantum IH in higher dimensions

 We reviewed the classical description of thermodynamics of higher-dimensional IHs in the last section.
-Now we use the classical configuration as physical input to investigate the statistic mechanics of the higher-dimensional quantum IHs via microcanonical ensemble.
+Now we use the classical configuration as physical input to investigate the statistic mechanics of the higher-dimensional quantum IHs via the microcanonical ensemble.

-{To begin with, we describe the bulk with the $(D+1)$-dimensional LQG with the structure group SO($D+1$) which has been established in~\cite{Bodendorfer:2011nv,Bodendorfer:2011nw,Bodendorfer:2011nx,Bodendorfer:2011ny}.
-The phase space variables are SO($D+1$) connection $A_{aIK}$ and its conjugate momentum $\pi^{aIK}$, where $a,b=1,\cdots,D$ are the tensor indices on a spatial slice $\Sigma$ and $I,K = 0,\cdots, D$ are the internal SO($D + 1$) indices.
+{To begin with, we describe the bulk with the $(D+1)$-dimensional LQG with the structure group SO($D+1$) which was established in~\cite{Bodendorfer:2011nv,Bodendorfer:2011nw,Bodendorfer:2011nx,Bodendorfer:2011ny}.
+The phase-space variables are SO($D+1$) connection $A_{aIK}$ and its conjugate momentum $\pi^{aIK}$, where $a,b=1,\cdots,D$ are the tensor indices on a spatial slice $\Sigma$ and $I,K = 0,\cdots, D$ are the internal SO($D + 1$) indices.
 The reason for choosing SO($D+1$) instead of SO($D$) as the gauge group is to match the degrees of freedom of the connection and its conjugate momentum~\cite{Bodendorfer:2011nv}.
-In the $(D+1)$-dimensional LQG, in addition to the Gauss, spatial diffeomorphism and scalar constraints, the simplicity constraints are imposed to form a first class system.} After the simplicity constraints are solved, the remaining degrees of freedom \cite{Freidel99} on each edge are depicted by the Hilbert spaces labeled by a non-negative integer $J$.
-The dimension of the $J$-space reads \ba \mathrm{dim}(\pi_J)=\frac{(J+D-2)!(2J+D-1)}{J!(D-1)!}. \ea Here the {integer $J$ plays a role somewhat like} the half-integer $j$ {labelling the representation space of SU(2), the structure group of the 4-dimensional LQG}.
-In $D+1$ dimensional LQG, the discrete spectrum of its $D-1$ dimensional area operator reads \cite{Bodendorfer:2011nx} \ba \Delta_{D-1}=8\pi G\hbar\gamma\sum_{J}\sqrt{J(J+D-1)}. \ea
+In the $(D+1)$-dimensional LQG, in addition to the Gauss, spatial diffeomorphism and scalar constraints, the simplicity constraints are imposed to form a first-class system.} After the simplicity constraints are solved, the remaining degrees of freedom \cite{Freidel99} on each edge are depicted by the Hilbert spaces labeled by a non-negative integer $J$.
+The dimension of the $J$-space reads \ba \mathrm{dim}(\pi_J)=\frac{(J+D-2)!(2J+D-1)}{J!(D-1)!}. \ea Here the {integer $J$ plays a role somewhat like} the half-integer $j$ {labeling the representation space of SU(2), the structure group of the four-dimensional LQG}.
+In $(D+1)$-dimensional LQG, the discrete spectrum of its $(D-1)$-dimensional area operator reads \cite{Bodendorfer:2011nx} \ba \Delta_{D-1}=8\pi G\hbar\gamma\sum_{J}\sqrt{J(J+D-1)}. \ea